Ghost Interference and Quantum Erasure: Introduction

-We briefly describe Strekalov et al's experiment.
-A source S sends two entangled photons from SPDC, which we call photon 1 and photon 2 (see Fig. 1).
-A double-slit is placed in the path of photon 1.
-Surprisingly, no first order interference is observed for photon 1.
-For photon 2, first order interference is neither expected, nor is it seen.
-Then a lone detector is placed behind the double slit, and the position of photon 2 is detected {\em in coincidence with the detector behind the double slit}.
-Photon 2 shows an interference pattern which is very similar to a double-slit interference pattern, even though there is no double-slit in the path of photon 2.
-Another curious thing about the observed interference is that it is the same as what one would observe if one were to replace the lone detector behind the double slit, with the source of light, and the SPDC source were absent.
+({\it a}) When photons 1 are detected using a detector placed behind the double-slit, no first order interference is observed for photon 1.
+This is surprising because one would have expected interference to be observed due to the double-slit in the path of photons 1.
+For photons 2, first order interference is neither expected, nor is it seen.

+({\it b}) When photons 2 are detected {\em in coincidence with a fixed detector behind the double slit registering photon 1}, an interference pattern which is very similar to a double-slit interference pattern is observed, even though there is no double-slit in the path of photon 2.
+Changing the position of the fixed detector does not change the interference pattern, but only shifts it.

+Another curious thing is that the interference pattern is the same as what one would observe if one were to replace the lone photon 1 detector behind the double slit, with a source of light, and the SPDC source were absent.
 In other words, the standard Young's double slit interference formula works, if the distance is taken to be the distance between the screen (detector) on which photon 2 registers, right through the SPDC source crystal, to the double slit.
 Photon 2 never passes through the region between the source S and the double slit.

-Zeilinger's group performed a ghost interference experiment using an optical grating \cite{zeilinger}.
-Ghost interference has become a subject of experimental and theoretical research attention \cite{ghostimaging,rubin}.
+This experiment is aptly called ``ghost interference".
+Remarkable is the fact that even though photon 2 never passes through the region between the source S and the double slit, we see interference pattern for photon 2 as though a beam of photon 2, with source located at the position of detector 1 is being spilt by the double-slit.
+This experiment has become a subject of experimental and theoretical research attention \cite{ghostimaging,rubin,zhai,jie}, and has been understood to be a consequence of entanglement.
+Zeilinger's group also independently performed a ghost interference experiment using an optical grating \cite{zeilinger}.